- How are pituitary tumors treated?

 Drugs for prolactin-secreting tumors (prolactinomas)

-Drugs called dopamine agonists, such as bromocriptine (Parlodel®) and cabergoline, are very effective in both blocking prolactin production by prolactinomas and preventing growth of these tumors.
-Although both drugs are effective, cabergoline lasts longer than bromocriptine, so it does not need to be taken as often.
+Drugs called dopamine agonists, such as cabergoline and bromocriptine (Parlodel®), can often both stop prolactinomas from making too much prolactin and shrink these tumors.
+Both drugs work well, although cabergoline seems to work better and lasts longer than bromocriptine, so it doesn’t need to be taken as often.

-Most people with prolactinomas are able to control their prolactin levels with medicine.
-The drugs are also very effective in reducing the size of most prolactin-secreting macroadenomas.
-In fact, these drugs work so well that surgery is usually not needed for prolactinomas.
-Only about 1 out of 5 of these tumors does not shrink with treatment.
+Most people with prolactinomas can control their prolactin levels with these medicines.
+The drugs also shrink most prolactin-secreting macroadenomas.
+In fact, these drugs work so well that surgery usually isn’t needed for prolactinomas.
+Only about 1 out of 5 of these tumors doesn’t shrink with treatment.
 Even if the tumor doesn’t shrink, these drugs often can keep prolactinomas from growing larger.
 If successful, the drug treatment may be continued for life.

 Possible side effects of these drugs include drowsiness, dizziness, nausea, vomiting, diarrhea or constipation, confusion, and depression.
 For women whose high prolactin levels had been causing infertility, these drugs may restore fertility.
 Cabergoline may cause fewer side effects than bromocriptine, but it might also increase the risk of heart valve problems.
-However, this is rare in patients taking this drug for prolactinomas.
+However, this is rare when taking this drug for prolactinomas.

 Drugs for growth hormone-secreting tumors

 Both drugs can have minor side effects, such as nausea, vomiting, diarrhea, stomach pain, dizziness, headache, and pain at the site of injection.
 Many of these side effects improve or even go away with time.
 They can also cause gallstones and may worsen diabetes if a person has it.

-Pegvisomant (Somavert®) is a newer drug that works by blocking the action of growth hormone on other cells.
+Growth hormone antagonists: Pegvisomant (Somavert®) is a newer drug that works by blocking the action of growth hormone on other cells.
 It is very effective in lowering blood IGF-1 levels, but it doesn’t block growth hormone secretion by the pituitary gland or shrink pituitary tumors.
-It has few side effects, although it may lower blood sugar levels and cause mild liver damage in some people.
+It has few side effects, although it can lower blood sugar levels and cause mild liver damage in some people.
 It is given by daily injection under the skin.